นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

 Marian burst into laughter for the first time and said , " Herbert was born in Salzburg , the hometown of Mozart ,so we are going to rehearse the piano concerto of Mozart today.
 Can you guess which one ?"

 Marian and Karajan looked at each other.
-The young woman said with amazement.
+The young woman said in amazement.

 " Are you a clairvoyant ?
 This is what we are going to rehearse now and play next Wednesday.
 I am so glad that it is your favorite."